gerkirill/jquery-stateful-plugin/README.md

 Small embeddable library for creating stateful jQuery plugins
 ====================================================

-Sometimes jQuery plugins just do not need to store any state information.
-For example - let's look at the jQuery plugin which makes a few html elements have equal height:

-    jQuery.fn.equalHeight = function() {
-        var maxHeight = 0;
-        jQuery(this).each(function(){
-            maxHeight = Math.max(jQuery(this).height(), maxHeight);
-        });
-        jQuery(this).height(maxHeight);
-    }

-Being called e.g. like shown below, this little thingie just does its job.

-    jQuery('.teaserbox li').equalHeight();
+> ###What is a stateful plugin?
+> A stateful plugin is an advanced type of jQuery plugin that is self-aware — it maintains its own state, and often provides an external interface for outside code to interact with and alter the plugins state.
+Stateful plugins, or widgets as they are often called, often trigger events and provide callback hooks into important parts of their functionality.

-This plugin does not need any state management.
-For the case when state menegament is required - let's take e.g. simple slider as an example.
+For the case when state menegament is required for jQuery plugin - let's take e.g. simple slider as an example.

 For each slider at the page you may want to:

-    - know which image is currently shown
+ + know which image is currently shown
-    - set slider options, e.g. speed
+ + set slider options, e.g. speed
-    - invoke commands on slider, which make it e.g. stop or resume
+ + invoke commands on slider, which make it e.g. stop or resume
-    - bind event listeners to some slider events
+ + bind event listeners to some slider events

 Actually some of this goals are achievable in some ad hoc way as well.
 E.g. you may store currently shown image number into some data- attribute of slider container, etc. But I will show you better way.